tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-a-first-look-at-sequences-in-sql-server.md

 _Msg 11728, Level 16, State 1, Line 1

-The sequence object &#8216;TinySequence' has reached its minimum or maximum value.
+The sequence object 'TinySequence' has reached its minimum or maximum value.
 Restart the sequence object to allow new values to be generated._

 One more example, if you create a sequence like this without specifying a start value, it will start at -2147483648 for an integer